aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-text-and-annotation/add-text-in-dwg/_index.md

 ---
-title: Create PDF from DWG and Add Text Using Aspose.CAD for Java
+title: Add Text to DWG and Convert to PDF with Aspose.CAD for Java
 linktitle: Add Text in DWG
 second_title: Aspose.CAD Java API
 description: Learn how to create PDF from DWG, save DWG as PDF, and add text to DWG drawings with Aspose.CAD for Java—step‑by‑step guide.
 weight: 10
 url: /java/cad-text-and-annotation/add-text-in-dwg/
-date: 2025-12-28
+date: 2026-02-28
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Create PDF from DWG and Add Text Using Aspose.CAD for Java
+# Add Text to DWG and Convert to PDF with Aspose.CAD for Java

 ## Introduction